Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 What I think I know: School walls are standard plasterboard.
 Vertical storage is more efficient than horizontal storage.
 The budget is around £500.

 What I need to find out: What materials are the walls made from (concrete, tile, plasterboard)?
 What's the actual budget?
-Who will use this system (students, staff, both)?
+Who will use this system (learners, staff, or both)?
 What's currently failing in the kitchen storage?

 This Knowledge Map is one page.
 It takes fifteen minutes.
 But it forces the learner to surface assumptions before they become costly mistakes.
 When she later discovers the walls are tile, she's already identified that as a variable to investigate.
 The iteration isn't starting over; it's adjusting a plan that was always flexible.